-ESG engagements are conducted with consideration of the 10 principles of the United Nations Global Compact, and companies are expected to meet fundamental responsibilities in the areas of human rights, labour, the environment and anti-corruption.
+ESG engagements are conducted with consideration of the 10 principles of the United Nations Global Compact and companies are expected to meet fundamental responsibilities in the areas of human rights, labour, the environment and anti-corruption.

-This engagement is not limited to a company's management team.
+Engagement is not limited to a company's management team.
 It can include many other stakeholders such as non-government agencies, industry and regulatory bodies, as well as activists and the company's customers and clients.
+During the period under review the breadth of issues covered in ESG specific company engagements for the Company covered Climate Change (including air quality and energy management), Environment (including waste and waste management, and supply chain management), Labour Management (including health and safety), Human Risk & Stakeholders, Corporate Behaviour (including Practices and Processes) and Corporate Governance.